Revenue Maximization and Learning in Products Ranking: Literature Review

 Our work is closely related to the papers studying the learning of the cascade model and product ranking models.
 The first such algorithm, called ``cascading bandits'', is proposed in \cite{kveton2015cascading}.
 It learns the optimal set of items to display in order to maximize the click rate, when the firm can observe the clicking behavior of past customers.
 Due to the wide range of applications in online advertising and recommendation systems of the cascade model, the online learning algorithm for such models under generic settings and contextual information has been extensively studied by \cite{katariya2016dcm,zoghi2017online,lagree2016multiple,kveton2015combinatorial} and \cite{zong2016cascading,cheung2019thompson}.

 Compared to cascading bandits, our work has three major differences in problem formulations, which require novel treatments when designing algorithms.
 First, the items in the cascade model are only differentiated by their clicking probabilities.
 In our setting, the items generate different revenues.
-Second, the customers in the cascade model never abandon the system early, while in our model, they have a random attention span whose distribution needs to be learned.
+Second, the customers in the cascade model never abandon the system early, while in our model, we focus on capturing a representative customer who has a random attention span and its distribution needs to be learned.
 These two changes make our problem much more challenging.
 In the cascade model, the offline optimal solution is rather straightforward: finding the set of items with the highest clicking rates.
 In our model, it is not clear how to solve the offline problem exactly.
-Indeed, \cite{kempe2008cascade} study a similar problem, and are only able to provide a $(1/4-\epsilon)$-approximation algorithm.
 Third, when a customer purchases an item and leaves the system before reaching the limit of the attention span, this information is censored to the firm.
 We develop novel unbiased estimators to handle the censored observations.